How to Grow and Care for Spiderwort (Tradescantia)

 As they feed, they excrete honeydew, a sticky substance that can provide a foothold for sooty mold.

-Learn more about how to manage aphids in this guide.
+Learn more about how to manage aphids here.

 Mealybugs